Kortemme-Lab/pull_into_place/demos/ksi/algosb_exercise/README.rst

 The enzyme is 200x less active when Asp38 is mutated to Glu (D38E), even though Asp and Glu have the same carboxyl (COOH) functional group.
-The difference is that Glu has one more carbon in its sidechain, so the COOH is shifted out of position by just over 1Å.
+The difference is that Glu has one more carbon in its side chain, so the COOH is shifted out of position by just over 1Å.
 This demo will show everything you would need to do to use Pull Into Place (PIP) to redesign the active site loop to correct the position of the COOH in the D38E mutant.